About us

 The church was built as St Saviour's in the 1880s, at a time when south London was expanding rapidly with a donation from Mr Peek – as in Peek Freans biscuits – who was concerned about the rapid construction of housing with nowhere to worship.
 Tucked away down a side street, the church drew a congregation from Champion Hill for the next century.

 In 1978 the building was extensively remodelled and converted into a community centre with a central worship area shared by the Anglicans and the nearby Hanover United Reformed Church.
+In 2024 we appointed Edwards Wilson architects to develop plans for the building, based on consultation with local partners, stakeholders and our community.

 Vision Statement